XingMXTeam/XingMXTeam/README.md

 - 👋 Hi, I’m @XingMXTeam
 - 👀 I’m interested in Computer Science and everything benefit my own career
 - 🌱 I’m currently learning computer science and English.
 I have big appetite of writing and reading.
-- 💞️ I’m looking to collaborate on an awesome FE projects
+- 💞️ I’m looking to collaborate on an awesome FE project
 - 📫 You can find me at [zhihu](https://www.zhihu.com/people/feng-zi-63-44) and [douban](https://www.douban.com/people/maoxingxing/)

 <!---